About ADHD Counseling

 - Social Skills issues and concerns.
 If you are looking at a child diagnosed with ADHD, you might hear teachers describing the child as "not paying attention, speaking out of turn, always forgetting his homework, being lazy, being disrespectful, always getting into trouble, being rude to teachers, getting frustrated, acting out," and so on.
 If you suspect that a child might have symptoms of ADHD, it is really important to explore your suspicions.
 Your child’s school can offer testing to determine if a diagnosis of ADHD is warranted and accommodations might then be able to be put in place to support your child academically and socially. •

 There are many excellent resources for individuals who are interested in learning more about how ADHD affects adults and children.
 Some online resources are:

-There are chapters of CHADD in all states and in many counties, inlcuding one in Montgomery County, MD.
+There are chapters of CHADD in all states and in many counties, inlcuding one in Chester County, PA.

 The Montgomery County Chadd chapter is very active in the community.
 As a member of the board, I am involved in planning certain events and support the efforts of our local chapter.
 We certainly are a fun loving bunch! •